Boris Johnson warned of reducing free lateral flow testing - ExBulletin

 Testing continues to play an important role in helping people go about their day-to-day lives, keeping businesses running and keeping young people in school.

-Despite case rates reaching record highs after Omicron’s emergence, hospitalizations and deaths have not followed the same trajectory, this being attributed to vaccination and the new strain being considered less fatal.
+Despite case rates reaching record highs after Omicron’s emergence, hospital admissions and deaths have not followed the same trajectory, this being attributed to vaccination and the new strain being considered less fatal. .

 Professor Mike Tildesley, a member of the Government’s Pandemic Influenza Science Modeling Group (Spi-M), said on Saturday that the variant may be the first ray of light for Covid-19 to become endemic and easier to live with.